-Who may make an application?
-Item Column 1 Column 2 This kind of application may be made by 4 an application to vary or include coverage terms in a modern award to increase the range of outworker entities that are covered by outworker terms (a) an outworker entity that would become covered by the outworker terms; or(b) an organisation that is entitled to represent the industrial interests of one or more outworkers who would become outworkers to whom the outworker terms relate.
-5 an application to vary or omit coverage terms in a modern award to reduce the range of employers, employees or organisations that are covered by the award (a) an employer, employee or organisation that would stop being covered by the modern award; or(b) an organisation that is entitled to represent the industrial interests of one or more employers or employees that would stop being covered by the modern award.
-6 an application to vary or omit coverage terms in a modern award to reduce the range of outworker entities that are covered by outworker terms (a) an outworker entity that would stop being covered by the outworker terms; or(b) an organisation that is entitled to represent the industrial interests of one or more outworkers who would stop being outworkers to whom the outworker terms relate.
-7 an application for the making of a modern award (a) an employee or employer that would be covered by the modern award; or(b) an organisation that is entitled to represent the industrial interests of one or more employers or employees that would be covered by the modern award.
+Item Column 1 This kind of application Column 2 may be made by employees that would become covered by the modern award.
+4 an application to vary or include coverage terms in a modern award to increase the range of outworker entities that are covered by outworker terms (a) an outworker entity that would become covered by the outworker terms; or (b) an organisation that is entitled to represent the industrial interests of one or more outworkers who would become outworkers to whom the outworker terms relate.
+5 an application to vary or omit coverage terms in a modern award to reduce the range of employers, employees or organisations that are covered by the award (a) an employer, employee or organisation that would stop being covered by the modern award; or (b) an organisation that is entitled to represent the industrial interests of one or more employers or employees that would stop being covered by the modern award.
+6 an application to vary or omit coverage terms in a modern award to reduce the range of outworker entities that are covered by outworker terms (a) an outworker entity that would stop being covered by the outworker terms; or (b) an organisation that is entitled to represent the industrial interests of one or more outworkers who would stop being outworkers to whom the outworker terms relate.
+7 an application for the making of a modern award (a) an employee or employer that would be covered by the modern award; or (b) an organisation that is entitled to represent the industrial interests of one or more employers or